whitneyburton/portfolios/students/1603/kerry-sheldon/20160429-kerry-sheldon-m1.markdown

 ### Playing a Part

 * I presented our hackathon project at the hackathon showcase.
-* I attended every posse meeting this module and sought opportunities to contribute despite limited technical skills
+* I attended every posse meeting this module and sought opportunities to contribute despite limited technical skills.
+* Feedback from posse (Beth Sebian):  "In the 6 weeks I've had a chance to work with Kerry in Pahlka posse, her strengths as emerging software developer have been evident.
+She is professional, engaged, and intentional in her contributions to our group.
+It's clear she is already a strong programmer, but I've found it especially impressive that she so tactfully uses these skills to advance the overall learning of our group.
+These soft skills, combined with what I expect will soon be some pretty badass software ninja skills, will make her a force to be reckoned with by the time she graduates Turing.
+I'm thrilled she's interested in working in the social justice/civic tech space and would be delighted to have a chance to work with her again."

 ## Review